Ask questions like a child – the 5 Whys technique

 1).
 Why do we experience a decrease in sales?

 2).
-Why are there less people visiting our restaurant?
+Why are there fewer people visiting our restaurant?

 Customers are avoiding us because of bad reviews on the internet.